szilard/benchm-ml/README.md

 On the other hand, more complex models such as random forests can further improve with increasing data size by adjusting further the classification boundary.
-However, one needs to pay a price in increasing computational time for these more complex models, for example if using H2O:
+However, one needs to pay a price in increasing computational time for these more complex models, for example if using H2O (random forest results from next section):

 n     |  Time linear  | Time RF     | AUC linear |  AUC RF
 ------|---------------|-------------|------------|--------------